Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/program-notes.md

 - grant coordination
 - interdisciplinary framing across literacy, linguistics, computer science, and neuroscience

+Those institutional needs connect directly to the host-structure and stewardship discussion in *Sutton SignWriting Infrastructure and Program*.

 That does not mean the program cannot begin without a host institution.

 It means the institution helps the program become stable and cumulative faster.